Latest updates on the coronavirus and heart disease

 The Roadmap on the prevention of cardiovascular disease among people living with diabetes, developed by WHF in partnership with the International Diabetes Federation, is a key reference document for anyone involved in the planning, organisation, implementation and monitoring & evaluation of approaches related to CVD prevention in people living with diabetes.
 It outlines a vision of an ideal pathway of care, potential roadblocks along this pathway, and proposed solutions, with examples from practice.

 Diabetes is a metabolic disorder characterized by high blood sugar, insulin resistance and relative lack of insulin.
 Long-term complications from high blood sugar include heart disease, strokes and diabetic retinopathy, which can result in blindness, kidney failure and poor blood flow in the limbs that may lead to amputations.
 Pathophysiologically, diabetes is a vascular disease.
 Those living with type 2 diabetes mellitus are twice as likely to die from heart disease and stroke compared to patients without diabetes.
 It is estimated that globally, as many as 212.4 million people or half of all people aged 20-79 years with diabetes are unaware of their disease, and these people are all at increased risk of CVD.
-All of this results in an urgent need to prevent CVD in those with diabetes, requiring careful attention to CVD risk factors such as tobacco use, hypertension
+All of this results in an urgent need to prevent CVD in those with diabetes, requiring careful attention to CVD risk factors such as tobacco use, hypertension and blood lipids.

 In 2015, the global economic burden of type 2 diabetes mellitus was estimated to be $1.3 trillion, or 1.8% of the global GDP; and it is estimated that this burden will increase to $2.1 – $2.5 trillion by 2030.
 Twelve percent of global health expenditure is spent on diabetes ($727 billion).
 Despite the high prevalence and burden of diabetes worldwide, diagnosis and treatment continues to fall behind required levels.